Core Courses in Digital Studies

 Digital Studies students in the MA, BA/MA, undergraduate minor, and Graduate Certificate programs are guaranteed a place in the DIGS core courses listed below.
 Students in other programs may be permitted to enroll if there are any remaining spaces.
 For this reason, enrollment in DIGS courses requires the consent of the instructor.

-The core courses cover the basics of computer programming and quantitative data analysis; the history and theory of computing in the humanities; and data management and data publication in the humanities.
-Technical topics not covered in these courses are taught in a series of non-credit tutorials throughout the year that students may choose to attend based on their own interests; e.g., high-performance computing (HPC), geographic information systems (GIS), the R language for data analysis, etc.
+The core courses cover the basics of computer programming and statistics using the Python programming language; the history and theory of computing in general and of computing for humanities in particular; and the management, visualization, and publication of data in the humanities.
+Technical topics not covered in these courses are taught via non-credit tutorials that students may choose to attend.

 Course Descriptions

-Note that the word “data” in the course titles below refers to any information that is represented digitally in a computer in the form of binary digits or “bits” (ones and zeroes) and is not restricted to quantitative information.
-The courses on data management, data analysis, and data publication encompass texts, images, audio, video, geospatial mapping data, 3D models, social media, video games, computer-generated imagery, virtual reality, and every other kind of digital data.
+Note that the word “data” in the course titles below refers to any information represented in a computer in the form of binary digits or “bits” (ones and zeroes) and is not restricted to quantitative information.
+The courses on data management, data visualization, and data publication encompass texts, images, audio and video recordings, geospatial mapping data, 3D models, social media, video games, computer-generated imagery, virtual reality, and every other kind of digital data.
 Even scholarly articles and monographs, when represented digitally, constitute “data” that can be analyzed computationally to extract information and construct new forms of information.

 This course provides an introduction to computer programming and computational concepts using the Python programming language.
 Students are also introduced to the use of Visual Studio Code as an industry-standard source code editor.
 This course is a prerequisite for most of the other Digital Studies (DIGS) courses.
 Students enrolled in one of the Digital Studies programs (MA, joint BA/MA, undergraduate minor, or graduate certificate) who have previously passed an equivalent college-level course in computer programming with a grade of B (3.0) or higher may petition the Associate Director of Curriculum and Instruction of the Forum for Digital Culture for an exemption from taking this course and permission to take an additional elective course instead.
 Instructors: Firat Ciftci and Clovis Gladstone

 This course provides an introduction to statistics and computational data analysis using Python and Jupyter Notebook.
-It is a prerequisite for “Data Analysis II: Data Visualization and Machine Learning” (DIGS 20004/30004) in the Winter Quarter.
-Topics covered include probability, distributions, and statistical inference, as well as linear regression and logistic regression.
-Students will gain additional practice in Python coding and will learn how to use Python libraries for statistics and plotting.
+It is a prerequisite for “Data Visualization for the Humanities” (DIGS 20004/30004) in the Winter Quarter.
+Topics covered include: probability, distributions, and statistical inference; linear regression and logistic regression; principal component analysis; and a brief overview of machine learning.
+Students will gain additional practice in Python coding and will learn how to use Python libraries for statistics.
 The textbook for this course is OpenIntro Statistics, which is available online, free of charge.
 Students enrolled in one of the Digital Studies programs (MA, joint BA/MA, undergraduate minor, or graduate certificate) who have previously passed an equivalent college-level course in statistics with a grade of B (3.0) or higher may petition the Associate Director of Curriculum and Instruction of the Forum for Digital Culture for an exemption from taking this course and permission to take an additional elective course instead.
 Instructor: Brooke Luetgert

 DIGS 20003/30003.
 Data Management for the Humanities.
 100 units.
 Autumn.